nuthanc/microservice/ticketing/README.md

   * We could make secure to be false in test env
   * process.env.NODE_ENV != 'test'
 * Now we are gonna see that the test passes

+### Tests Around Sign In Functionality
+* Create signin.test.ts
+* Can copy paste some of the tests from signup.test.ts
+  * But some small changes like password not required of some particular length